Kominato Line: Rolling stock

-From 15 November 2015, a (里山トロッコ, Satoyama Torokko) open-sided tourist train hauled by a replica steam locomotive powered by a diesel engine entered service on the line, operating generally at weekends only.
-The train consists of four coaches, two of which have open sides, with a total capacity of 144 passengers.
+Beginning on 15 November 2015, a (里山トロッコ, Satoyama Torokko) open-sided tourist train hauled by a replica steam locomotive powered by a diesel engine entered service on the line, operating generally on weekends only.
+The train consists of four cars, two of which have open sides, with a total capacity of 144 passengers.
 It is hauled by diesel locomotive number DB4, a replica of a German Orenstein & Koppel-built steam locomotive formerly operated on the line from 1924 until the 1940s, powered by a Volvo diesel engine.